akheelnazim/ubex_quiz/README.md

 - Implement rate limiting to prevent abuse.
 - Set up logging and error tracking.
 - Conduct unit tests, integration tests, and end-to-end tests.
-- Monitor the API's performance and health in real-time.
+- Monitor the API's performance and health in real time.
 - Plan for scalability with load balancing and horizontal scaling.
 - Consider versioning for backward compatibility.
-- Provide user feedback channels for improvements, learning from the user.
+- Provide user feedback channels for improvements, and learning from the user.

 ### Testing Mechanisms